 Farming has always been driven by data: weather, rainfall, soil conditions, seed genetics.
-Now, with precision agriculture, there is a whole realm of digital data that can help make your farm operation more efficient and effective.
+Now, with precision agriculture, there are loads of digital data that can help make your farm operation more efficient and effective.
 Portable devices like smartphones and tablets mean you can access the world’s information and communicate with everyone via the Internet at any time.
-Now, in-cab computers allow you to precisely measure exactly what is put into your fields, where it is placed, judge the results of those inputs, and create “prescriptions” to optimize your fields for maximum profitability.
+Now, in-cab computers allow you to precisely measure exactly what is put into your fields and where it is placed.
+These let you judge the results of those inputs and create “prescriptions” to optimize your fields for maximum profitability.

-This, of course, requires that you collect the data (as-planted, as-applied, as-harvested) from your tractors, spreaders, sprayers, and combines, move that data somewhere for analysis, use the analysis to create the “prescription” for the coming season, then move that prescriptive data back into the tractor, sprayer, etc.
+This, of course, requires that you collect the data (as-planted, as-applied, as-harvested) from your tractors, spreaders, sprayers, and combines.
+You then must move that data somewhere for analysis, use the analysis to create the “prescription” for the coming season, then move that prescriptive data back into the tractor, sprayer, etc.

-For that matter, your needs for data may be simpler: you may just need to connect your home and farm office together so you can have Internet access in both places and be able to print to the printer in your office when you’re at home.
+However, your needs for data may be simpler: you may just need to connect your home and farm office together so you can have Internet access in both places.
+You may just want to be able to print to the printer in your office when you’re at home.
 Or you may want to extend your network to your stock barns so you can use cameras to keep an eye on your livestock or control the HVAC systems at a distance.

 …but how to move it?

 There’s a simple truth to data: it’s potentially useful, but only if you can move it around.
 If the harvest data remains in the cab of your combine, it’s not going to be useful in planning for the coming season.
 And how do you move data between your house and your office so you can share your Internet connection between them?

 The answer is a network.
 You have a router now that provides Internet access in your home or office, both wired (Ethernet) and wireless (WiFi).
 Ayrstone’s AyrMesh products allow you to extend that network from your router to your outbuildings and out across your property for thousands of acres.